electrickite/geotv/README.md

     inserted between each area in the rendered output.
   * Point template: the name of a chunk used to render each set of geographic co-ordinates.
-The [[+latitude]] and [[+longitude]] placeholders contain the latitude and longitude co-oridnates respectively.
+The [[+latitude]] and [[+longitude]] placeholders contain the latitude and longitude co-ordinates respectively.
   * Point separator: A string used to separate each point.
 The text will be inserted between each set of co-ordinates in the rendered output.